s2n-cnit/108931-cyber-security-lab/04-tls-scratch/README.md

 ## Implementing TLS 1.3 Client from Scratch

-> [!Note]
-> You can complete this task in pairs! **But not in larger groups**.
-Remember to mention your pair.
-The workload assumes that you have friendly LLMs available, such as ChatGPT, [Phind](https://www.phind.com) or [GitHub Copilot](https://docs.github.com/en/copilot/quickstart).
-Especially GitHub Copilot is useful for this task, so this is a good chance to try it out.

-> [!Note]
-> You can work on this task until the end of the course, if you want to, but it is recommended to do in time.

-> You can fully focus on this task to get up to 9 points by doing it carefully.
-But be warned, getting a maximum grade requires a lot of work.
-If you want to skip the coding, you have another path with similars goals on task 3 and task 4.

 Implementing network protocols correctly can be *hard*.
 They are typically complex and work in a binary, non-text format.
 This is because of the performance reasons, error correction and the minimized addition of overhead to the total bandwidth usage.
 They must follow strict standards to be compatible with different hardware and software systems.
 Protocols must be designed to handle arbitrary data and then parse and process them correctly while doing it fast.
 They must be fault-tolerant if they encounter incorrect data.